The Office of National Marine Sanctuaries (ONMS) regulations are codified at 15 CFR Part 922.

 Regulations have the effect and enforceability of law and are written in a specific manner.
 ONMS regulations prohibit specific kinds of activities, describe and define the boundaries of the designated national marine sanctuaries and set up a system of permits to allow the conduct of certain types of activities (that would otherwise not be allowed).

 Subparts A through E contain regulations that apply to the entire program.
 Subpart A lays out the overall objectives of the ONMS, defines several terms found throughout the rest of the regulations and describes the effect of the regulations.
-Subpart B describes how the program is to maintain the list of potential future national marine sanctuaries known as the “site evaluation list” (the list is currently inactive).
+Subpart B describes the Sanctuary Nomination Process by which communities may submit nomination to have NOAA consider areas of the marine and Great Lakes environments as national marine sanctuaries.
+The Subpart also describes the national significance criteria and management considerations NOAA will use to evaluate nominations and consider adding the area to an inventory of areas for the NOAA to consider for designation as a national marine sanctuary.
 Subpart C summarizes the procedures for designating new national marine sanctuaries.
 Subpart D contains information about the development of sanctuary management plans.
 Subpart E contains provisions for the processing of sanctuary permits, emergency regulations and appeals.

-While each danctuary has its own unique set of regulations, there are some regulatory prohibitions that are typical for many sanctuaries:
+While each sanctuary has its own unique set of regulations, there are some regulatory prohibitions that are typical for many sanctuaries:

 In addition, some sanctuaries prohibit other activities, such as the disturbance of marine mammals, seabirds and sea turtles, operation of aircraft in certain zones, use of personal watercraft, mineral mining and anchoring of vessels.